IBM Personal Computer AT: Clones

-Due to a US antitrust consent decree with IBM, the PC AT architecture was functionally an open design, and IBM's efforts to trademark the AT name largely failed.
-Many 286-based PCs were modeled after it and marketed as "AT-compatible".
+The PC AT architecture was functionally an open design, and IBM's efforts to trademark the AT name largely failed.
+Many 286-based PCs were modeled after it and marketed as AT-compatible.
 The label also became a standard term in reference to PCs that used the same type of power supply, case, and motherboard layout as the 5170.
-"AT-class" became a term describing any machine which supported the same BIOS functions, 80286 or greater processor, 16-bit expansion slots, keyboard interface, 1.2 MB 5 1/4 inch floppy disk drives and other defining technical features of the IBM PC AT.
+AT-class became a term describing any machine which supported the same BIOS functions, 80286 or greater processor, 16-bit expansion slots, keyboard interface, 1.2 MB 5 1/4 inch floppy disk drives and other defining technical features of the IBM PC AT.

+Large companies that had been late to release PC compatibles rushed out AT compatibles, with an estimated 100,000 sold by the end of 1985.
 In the United States, popular brands of AT clones included the Tandy 3000, Compaq Deskpro 286, HP Vectra, Zenith Z-286, Epson Equity Models II+ and III, and Commodore PC-30 and PC-40.
 In Europe, on the other hand, most AT-clones sold were more or less anonymous.

-The AT bus became the de facto "ISA" (Industry Standard Architecture), while PC XT slots were retroactively named "8-bit ISA".
-The disk interface was standardized as "ATA" which evolved and was later renamed "PATA" (Parallel AT Attachment).
-Further, the same interface was originally named "IDE" after the fact that the drive controller was on the drive (Integrated Drive Electronics) and not on the interface card.
-The name "IDE" stuck and is more commonly known, but "ATA" refers to the interface specifically.
+The AT bus became the de facto ISA (Industry Standard Architecture), while PC XT slots were retroactively named 8-bit ISA.
+The disk interface for the AT, originally a Seagate ST506 compatible interface on IBM's disk controller card, was updated and standardized as ATA ("AT Attachment") by Western Digital and Compaq in 1986, and later renamed PATA (Parallel AT Attachment).
+The ATA interface was also known as IDE, because the drive controller, instead of being on the interface card, was integrated into the drive (Integrated Drive Electronics).

 Reception

+By January 1985, AT sales were so strong that IBM and its suppliers could not keep up with demand.
+An estimated 350,000 were sold by the end of 1985.

-Creative Computing chose the AT as the best desktop computer when "price is no object" for 1984, describing it as "an innovative, state-of-the-art computer that has the competition gasping for breath".
+Creative Computing in December 1984 said "the folks at IBM have done it again".
+It approved of the "refreshingly standard" keyboard layout, but said that "for most individuals, AT power represents overkill ... a state of the art machine at a top of the line price".
+That month the magazine's David H. Ahl chose the AT as the best desktop computer when "price is no object" for 1984, describing it as "an innovative, state-of-the-art computer that has the competition gasping for breath".
 An industry analyst wrote in Computerworld in 1985 that the AT's power was evidence of IBM's belief that personal computers were more important for the company than minicomputers.